Making Far-Away Family Members Feel Closer to Home

 We have a lot of family who live far away, and it’s hard for my small kids to feel like they know them and be comfortable around them.
 When family gatherings happen once a year, it takes a while for the kids to warm up to cousins and grandmothers whom they rarely see.
 And that’s fine.
 I don’t force my kid to climb up on someone’s lap and give them a hug when they would rather cling to my leg and hide their face around people who aren’t so familiar.

 They warm up eventually, and in the meantime I look for ways to incorporate far-away family members into our daily life so my kids will know they are loved by a great group of people.

-I made photo flash cards for my one-year-old child to help recognize people’s faces.
+To help my one-year-old child recognize people’s faces, I created photo flash cards.
 It also helped her learn names of household objects and the places we go.
 I have no idea if it helped her to recognize them, but she liked looking at them.
 They were time consuming to make though, and if I were to do it again, I would probably just print the photos and not go to the trouble of cutting or laminating them, or I would upload them to a photo website to make a mini album.

 Instead of sending a birthday card to my brother this year, we made a movie of our family singing Happy Birthday to him and emailed it to him.
 It was so fun when he and his wife did the same and sent a movie of themselves singing to my daughter for her birthday.
 Those movies were fun now, and they will be even more precious in thirty years.
 It didn’t take much time, but we watched those quick movies over and over again.
 It was special to see a movie made just for her.